A Quick Read

 The elementary years were full of field trips, lunch visits, and homeroom activities.
 When it came time for picking groups for the field trips, my son was not one who other mothers wanted for their sons.
 At this early age, most mothers were positioning their children to be the best, only with the best, and we didn’t fit their criteria.

 So for many of those early years Sam and I sat alone as other mothers invited the more social children to sit with them.
-After the shock and heartwrenching pain for my son, the realization sat in that I, too was isolated.
-Even the church we attended at the time had a children’s ministry that had no room for Sam.
+Support did not come in familiar places: relatives, neighbors, team sports, youth groups or, field trip Moms.
+In fact, it was those who were actually abusive to Sam that set the stage for above and beyond parental protection.
+So different from my youth or perceived visions of parenthood.
+After the shock and heart wrenching pain for my son, the realization sat in that I too, was isolated.

 Being apart from the crowd became the norm and our sons both flourished.

 I write this not to feel sad or ‘wallow’ in self-pity.
-I write because this probably happens to many parents of a child on the spectrum.
-I want to encourage you to persevere and hold onto the unique qualities that are the very being of your Asperger child.
+Nor have I listed the struggles (you can refer to other posts covering that) of the journey.
+I write about the choice because it is that simple.
+Because this probably happens to many parents of a child on the spectrum.
+I want to encourage you to persevere and hold onto the unique qualities that are the very being of your Asperger child and to let go of any expectations you may have of others taking part.
+Bottom line: Forge your own path for your child and take along the handful of people who do want to be a part.

 It does get easier the older they get, and the reward will be a son or daughter who knows that their uniqueness is a gift.
 Recently Sam was asked what it “felt” like to have Autism.
 His matter of fact reply was priceless: “Don’t think of Autism as a weight, think of it as a pair of wings”.